 - The project's objective, including research question and potential hypotheses. - The project's scientific and potential societal perspectives and relevance.
 In addition, it must include an assessment of the anticipated significance of the project results in relation to future research and researcher education in the field. - The theoretical foundation of the project, its central concepts and the current knowledge/ state of the art within the area.
 This must include an account of how your project relates to national and international research, its clear delimitations in relation to current activities in the area, as well as an argumentation for your qualifications and previous achievements in the field. - If relevant to the application: An explanation of the choice of method, including how theory and concepts will be applied in the analysis. - If relevant to the application: An account of the project's empirical material. - A research plan, including an assessment of the feasibility of the project, a work plan and time schedule.
-It is important that the overall time schedule takes any recruitment of unnamed participants into consideration, as a project extension cannot normally be expected under the terms of the grant. - The practical framework for the completion of the project (e.g., experimental facilities, staff resources and access to software/databases, etc.). - Considerations for publishing and dissemination of research results. - A clear account of the ways in which the project will boost your research leadership competencies and your research career with an excellent international profile.
+It is important that the overall time schedule takes any recruitment of unnamed participants into consideration, as a project extension cannot normally be expected under the terms of the grant. - The practical framework for the completion of the project (e.g., experimental facilities, staff resources and access to software/databases, etc.). - Considerations for publishing and dissemination of research results. - A clear account of the ways in which the project will strengthen your leadership abilities and your research career as well as an outline of the specific activities included in your project in relation to internationalisation.